For Current Students

 News

-Are you interested in designing the next sticker for this year’s Ray Warren Symposium on Race and Ethnic Studies?
+Are you interested in designing the sticker for this year’s Gender Studies Symposium?

 Well, you’re in luck!
-We are looking for current L&C students (CAS, GSEC, and Law) to design a sticker that captures this year’s theme of borders.
+We are looking for current L&C students (CAS, GSEC, and Law) to design a sticker that captures this year’s theme of RESIST NOW!
 The winning design will also be shared on our social media and other print/digital publicity for the symposium.
-The winner will receive a $50 gift card.

 Ethnic Studies is located in Miller Center on the Undergraduate Campus.